 📋 Leaves of Absence

 At SCCCMH, we offer leaves of absence for reasons like illness, parental leave, union service, or education.
-If you have a unique situation that does not fit these categories, please reach out Human Resources with a special request, but please note that denials cannot be grieved through the union.
+If you have a unique situation that does not fit these categories, please reach out Human Resources with a special request

 Leaves can be paid, unpaid, or partially paid, and you may use accrued paid time off or benefits while on leave.
 Please remember that taking unauthorized leave may result in additional costs for your fringe benefits.
 For more information on leave types and qualifications, please check the union contract and Personnel: Leaves of Absence: Union, Educational, Disability and Other, Policy #06-001-0035.